xreedev/Research-Asist-Tool/README.md

 - Sharon T Saju
 - Sreedev TS , xreedev@gmail.com

+## Module Design

+app.py : Flask api to treat requests ppt.py : create ppt based on template.pptx
+BART.py : Module responsible for summarization using BART data.py :Used to store any data repetitively used dataProcesser.py : Used to remove stop words main.py:To test all backend features pdfextract.py: Used to extract text from pdfs(incomplete) TFIDF.py:Extractive summarization using TF-IDF algorithm tts.py : Test to speech module webcrawler.py:Webcrawl and parse data from springr articles

 ## License:

 This project is licensed under the MIT License.
 See the LICENSE file for details.